Review Management: The Ultimate Business Owner’s Guide

 - The reviewer leaving multiple positive reviews on one of your competitors

 - The reviewer accidentally leaving a review for another business

-If you suspect or know that a review is false or fake, the first step is to leave a response that clarifies this fact to other customers.
+If you suspect or know that an online review is false or fake, the first step is to leave a response that clarifies this fact to other customers.
 Be polite, but you can raise doubt about the veracity of the review.
 Then flag the review on the platform.
 It may take days or weeks to have it removed, but most sites are more than glad to weed out false reviews.

 It’s important to us that all of our customers get fresh, delicious food.
 However, we do not offer salads on our menu.
 We also have no record of your dining with us.
 We would like to investigate this matter further, so please do contact us at firstname.lastname@example.org so we can resolve this as soon as possible.